castle055/quantify/README.md

 ### Build Documentation

-Doxygen documentation can be build with the following command:
+Doxygen documentation can be built with the following command:

 ```sh
 #      Build dir    Built type        Build target